 McNair Scholars Program

-Wayne State University McNair Scholars Program, established in 2004, champions excellence in academics and leadership by providing financial and academic support to talented students who strive to excel in research and scholarship both at the undergraduate and graduate levels.
+The Wayne State University McNair Scholars Program, established in 2004, champions excellence in academics and leadership by providing financial and academic support to talented students who strive to excel in undergraduate research and scholarship.

 The main components of the program include: